-Growing up in a household with two teachers for parents, I have always had a passion for learning and a need to share that passion with the world.
-Recent I was a graduate from Walden University getting my MBA in Leadership.
+Throughout my life I've always loved helping others.
+Growing up in a household with two teachers for parents, I was instilled with a passion for learning and a need to share that passion with the world.
+Recent, I was a graduate from Walden University getting my MBA in Leadership.
 My Bachelor of Arts, with an emphasis on Clinical Psychology was from The Evergreen State College Tacoma Campus.
 Evergreen Tacoma campus' motto “Enter to Learn, Depart to Serve,” is something I take to heart and I want to do all I can to help others succeed.
-Being an eclectic individual, who wears several different hats...literally and metaphorically, there have been several different fields I tends to work in.
+Being an eclectic individual, who wears several different hats...literally and metaphorically, there have been several different fields I have worked in leading me towards my ultimate goals.

 In 2011, I published a multicultural children's book called We Are One at the Falling of the Sun.
 Since then I have traveled throughout Washington State doing book readings for elementary school youth and working with children and adults discussing the importance of knowing your roots, loving your culture and appreciating others for theirs.
 Coming from a multicultural background, it has been important for me to instill in people a proud sense of self.